krscoolhub/Python_assingment/README.md

 Q56.
 How is dictionary different from all other data structures.

 Q57.
-How can we delare a dictionary in Python?
+How can we declare a dictionary in Python?

 Q58.
 What will the output of the following?
 ```